-BW: I make every piece by hand; I build my headpieces bases myself, and many times make a complete look for an editorial including a full costume set.
+BW: I make every piece by hand; I build my headpiece bases myself, and many times make a complete look for an editorial including a full costume set.
 I will then style and design a concept shoot, or source out a model and photographer, depending on the collection.
 I also shoot the designs, send out publication submissions, and then list the items on Etsy for sale the following week.
 Then I start my process over for a new collection, which includes anywhere from 12-30 pieces.

 DM: Where does your inspiration come from?

 BW: I pray for inspiration, so really whatever God places in my heart to follow, I do.
 I research a lot of classic artwork over the centuries for inspiration and animals inspire me a lot, birds especially.
-I love the cosmos and sci-fi stories and ideas, and lastly, makeup artists.
+I love the Cosmos and sci-fi stories and ideas, and lastly, makeup artists.
 These folks are amazing and I don’t think they even realize how their talents inspire other artists in different fields.

-DM: Since Deitra is very music oriented we’d love to know what you’re currently listening to?
+DM: Since Deitra is very music oriented we’d love to know what you’re currently listening to!

 BW: I am a big dance music fan but my playlist includes a nice mix of genres from alternative to worship and electronic.
 My three favorite bands right now are Above and Beyond, Chicane, and St. Lucia.

 DM: What do you recommend for a person starting off to learn before venturing out into the design world and starting their own business?